 Health Policy and Management

-The Master of Business Administration/Master of Public Health dual degree program is offered by the Health Sector Management program in the School of Management and the Health Policy & Management Department in the School of Public Health.
+The Master of Business Administration/Master of Public Health in Health Policy & Management dual degree program is offered by the Health Sector Management program in the Questrom School of Business and the Health Policy & Management Department in the School of Public Health.

-The MBA/MPH is an accelerated, full-time program leading to the award of both the MBA and the MPH degrees in two years, including the summer between the first and second academic year.
-The goal of this rigorous program is to provide students with a solid foundation in both management and public health in an integrated, structured curriculum that focuses on the U.S. health care system.
-Students will develop managerial skills and knowledge along with a public health care systems approach and be prepared for a variety of managerial roles within the U.S. health care system.
-The dual degree requires a total of 80 credits: 43 credits from the School of Management, 36 credits from the School of Public Health, and 1 elective credit earned in either School.
+The MBA/MPH is an accelerated, full-time program leading to the award of both the MBA and the MPH degrees in two years, including the summer between the first and second academic years.
+The goal of this rigorous program is to provide students with solid foundations in both management and public health in an integrated, structured curriculum that focuses on the US health care system.
+Students will develop managerial skills and knowledge along with a public health care systems approach and be prepared for a variety of managerial roles within the US health care system.
+The dual degree requires a total of 80 credits: 46 credits from the Questrom School of Business and 34 credits from the School of Public Health (SPH).

 MBA Program Components

 During the first year, MBA/MPH Health Policy and Management (HPM) candidates will take foundational MBA courses in the Questrom School of Business.
 During the summer after the first year, a required internship through the Health Sector Management program will be completed (which also fulfills the MPH practicum requirement), along with 6 credits of MPH coursework.
 In the second year, students will take additional MBA coursework for a total of 46 credits across the two years.
 Students must maintain a 2.70 GPA (B–) to be considered in good academic standing at Questrom.

 - GSM AC 710 Financial Reporting and Analysis (3 cr)